READY TO EAT

 A completed 2024 project looked at how to increase access to interventions for tube weaning, specifically for Māori tamariki and their whānau.

-We are grateful to have funding from the Health Research Council for this project, which is being run in partnership with Te Whatu Ora Counties Manukau (KidzFirst).
+We were grateful to have funding from the Health Research Council for this project, and the project ran in partnership with Te Whatu Ora Counties Manukau (KidzFirst).

 A summary will be available soon!